Lucha Libre AAA Worldwide: COVID-19 pandemic and aftermath

-AAA would cancel and postpone its televised events in mid-March 2020 as a result of the COVID-19 pandemic.
-The following April, a tournament called Lucha Fighters was created consisting of 12 luchadores and 8 luchadoras.
+AAA would postpone and cancel its televised events in mid-March 2020 as a result of the COVID-19 pandemic, with its final pre-pandemic event being the AAA vs. MLW Super Series on March 13.
+In April 2020, AAA hosted a tournament called Lucha Fighter, which consisted of 12 male wrestlers and 8 female wrestlers; all Lucha Fighter matches were held without a live audience.

-During the indefinite recess due to health contingency due to the COVID-19 pandemic in Mexico, on July 20, 2020, AAA announced its project called "AutoLuchas" which consists of a events in Autódromo Hermanos Rodríguez where fans could see through from a car.
-On September 24, AAA announced that it would return to its first performances in early October after the announced project.
+As a response to the indefinite recess of live sporting events in Mexico, on July 20, 2020, AAA announced a project called AutoLuchas, which consisted of events at Autódromo Hermanos Rodríguez where fans could attend from their car.

 In December 2020, FactoryMade Ventures, one of the co-producers of Lucha Underground, filed a lawsuit with AAA; claiming to have exclusive rights to distribute AAA events and merchandise outside of Mexico.
+The lawsuit resulted in the geo-blocking of AAA's YouTube and Twitch channels in the United States.

-On February 2, 2021, the company signed an alliance with SECTUR to promote Mexico's tourist destinations.
-Bearing the name of the tour as "Lucha por la Identidad Nacional", this included shows such as Rey de Reyes and Verano de Escándalo.
+On February 2, 2021, AAA secured an alliance with SECTUR to promote Mexico's tourist destinations.
+The alliance resulted in the launch of the Lucha por la Identidad Nacional Tour shows, which were held behind closed doors and included major AAA events like Rey de Reyes and Verano de Escándalo.

-On August 14, Triplemanía XXIX was held at the Arena Ciudad de México.
-It was the first event since the pandemic began to have a limited number of fans in attendance for biosecurity reasons.
-Héroes Inmortales XIV would also have a limited audience present.
+On August 14, 2021, Triplemanía XXIX was held at Arena Ciudad de México.
+It was the first AAA event since the COVID pandemic began to have a limited number of ticketed fans in attendance.
+October's Héroes Inmortales XIV would also have a limited live audience present.